ro-dhr/azure-enterprise-network-project/README.md

 ## Scenario #1: EU Admin Can't Reach the US Site

-This one was set up on purpose, a simulated scenario to practice diagnosing a connectivity issue across the two sites rather than a real deployment problem.
 An EU admin is trying to access the US branch (vm-us-hq) from the EU VM (vm-eu-network-lab) and can't get through.

 A ping from the EU VM to the US VM's private IP (10.20.1.4) timed out completely, and an SSH attempt just hung with no response.